Sheaves of E-infinity algebras and applications to algebraic varieties and singular spaces: Weight filtration

-\item The filtration induced by $\Ww_R(X)$ on $H^n(X,R)$ coincides with Deligne's weight filtration. \end{enumerate} \end{teo} \begin{proof}Since $\Ww_R'$ has values in $\Ff\Einf_R$, it automatically gives a $\Phi$-rectified functor $\Ww_R':\Vv_\CC^2\lra \Ff\Einf_R\lra \Ho_1(\Ff\Einf_R)$ when composing with localization at the class $\Qq_1$.
-By Theorem \ref{cohdesccats} the triple $(\Ff\Einf_R,N_\Ee^\sigma,\Qq_1)$ is a cohomological descent category.
+when composing with the reciprocal image functor of the map $(\Ee,\sigma)\to (\Ee,t)$ and the localization functor at $E_1$-quasi-isomorphisms.
+By Theorem \ref{cohdesccats} the triple $(\Ff\Einf_R^\sigma,N_\Ee^\sigma,\Qq_1)$ is a cohomological descent category.
 Therefore by Theorem \ref{extensiorel} it suffices to show that $\Ww_R'$ satisfies properties (F1) and (F2).
 Property (F1) is trivial.
 Condition (F2) is equivalent to the condition that the map is an $E_1$-quasi-isomorphism for every elementary acyclic square $(X_\bullet,U_\bullet)\to (X,U)$ of $\Vv_\CC^2$.
 This is a statement at the level of the underlying cochain complexes, and hence it suffices to show that the map is an $E_1$-quasi-isomorphism, where now

 is defined via the derived additive functors $\RR j_*$ and $\RR\Gamma(X,-)$, and $\mathbf{s}^\sigma$ is the total simple functor that sends a codiagram of filtered complexes complexes $(K^\bullet,W^\bullet)$ to the filtered complex